 (2) If a National Board decides to investigate a registered health practitioner or student it must direct an appropriate investigator to conduct the investigation.

+[Section 160 amended by No. 4 of 2018 s.
+59.]

 161. Registered health practitioner or student to be given notice of investigation

 (1) A National Board that decides to investigate a registered health practitioner or student must, as soon as practicable after making the decision, give the practitioner or student written notice about the investigation.